mimansoor/options_zero_game/Options_Zero_Game.md

 Follow these steps from the project's root directory to train the agent and view the results.

 #### 1. Setup Python Environment
-It is highly recommended to use a virtual environment.
 ```bash
 python3 -m venv venv
 source venv/bin/activate